Nothing is more intriguing than mysteries associated with the human body and mind. Why do we smile? Why do we laugh?

 Even in our closest relatives, the great apes, the transition from adolescence to adulthood is not so long.
-In chimpanzees, sexual maturity occurs at the age of about 5 years old when the childhood ends, in humans the period of adolescence lasts from 11 to 20 years.
+In chimpanzees, sexual maturity occurs at the age of about 5 years old when childhood ends.
+In humans, the period of adolescence lasts from 11 to 20 years.
 Why?

 According to scientists, the teenage period is a late historical acquisition.
 The duration of puberty depends on the level of social development.
 The higher it is, the wider is the band between the end of puberty and the onset of final maturity, and the connection between the body and mind greatly varies.

-Our ancestors existed were firmly sure that during sleep a person’s soul temporarily leaves his body to wander the world.
-And we dream the things our soul sees in its journey.
-Later, the Austrian psychiatrist Sigmund Freud suggested that dreams are a reflection of our unconscious desires.
-But today, most scientists reject it, claiming that dreams occur in our brain as a result of random electrical activity.
+When our ancestors existed, they were firmly sure that during sleep, a person’s soul temporarily leaves their body to wander the world.
+As we sleep, we dream the things our soul sees in its journey.
+Later, the Austrian psychiatrist Sigmund Freud suggested that dreams are a reflection of our unconscious desires But today, most scientists reject it, claiming that dreams occur in our brain as a result of the random electrical activity.

 Every 90 minutes, the brain stem randomly sends electrical impulses.
-Forebrain, responsible for analytical work, desperately tries to decode these signals, and the only way to do that is to have dreams.
+The forebrain, responsible for analytical work, desperately tries to decode these signals, and the only way to do that is to have dreams.
 However, they are not completely useless.
 Psychologists think that dreams are a way to better understand ourselves and explore our hidden desires and fears.

-Also dreams probably facilitate the transfer of information obtained during the day from short-term to long-term memory.
+Also, dreams are believed to facilitate the transfer of information obtained during the day from short-term to long-term memory.